Wonderful subgroups of reductive groups and spherical systems: From the spherical system to the wonderful subgroup

-The above proposition gives a procedure to determine a Levi part of $H$, up to its connected center, starting from $\s$.
-Namely, let $\Delta'$ be a subset of colors of type ($\overline{\mathscr L}$).
-The quotient $\s/\Delta'$ is the parabolic induction of a reductive spherical system $\t$.
-Once $\t$ is computed, its generic stabilizer $L_K$ is obtained from the classification of reductive wonderful subgroups and their spherical systems.
+The above proposition gives a procedure to determine a Levi part of $H$, up to its connected center, using the spherical $G$-system $\s$.
+Namely, let $\Delta'$ be a maximal good distinguished set of colors of type ($\mathscr L$).
+The quotient $\s/\Delta'$ is the parabolic induction of a spherical $M$-system $\t$ satisfying the above condition (\ref{eq:red}).
+Once $\t$ is computed, its wonderful subgroup $L_K\subseteq M$ is obtained from the classification of the reductive wonderful subgroups of reductive groups and their spherical systems (\cite{BP11p3}).

+Notice that this procedure is well-defined even if $\s$ is not assumed to be geometrically realizable.